Glossary and Abbreviations

 AMCAS American Medical College Application Service

-AMCAS Letter
+AMCAS Request

 ID Number

-AO all other
+AO All other

 AP Advanced Placement

-BCPM biology, chemistry, physics, math
+BCPM Biology, chemistry, physics, math

 CEGEP Canadian collège d’enseignement général et professionnel